nguyenvanduocit/ai-commit/README.md

 ### Auto tag

-When use `-t` flag, ai-commit will ba
+When use `-t` flag, ai-commit will auto create tag based on the commit messages between the last tag and the HEAD.

 ```bash
 ai-commit -t